-During the summer months, June 1 until the beginning of classes at the end of August, students and prospective applicants should address all emails and advising questions and telephone calls to the History Department office, 408-924-5500.
+Students and prospective applicants should address all emails and advising questions and telephone calls to the History Department office, 408-924-5500.
 Normally in the summer, the chairperson of the department will assume all advising activities.

-The diverse participants in the M.A. program at San José State University include active and prospective social studies teachers, Silicon Valley business people pursuing a personal interest or looking for a career change, and Ph.D.-bound historians.
-Because many of the approximately 75 actively-enrolled M.A. students are working full-time, graduate courses are scheduled in the evenings (Monday–Thursday), and occasionally on Saturdays or in summer.
+The diverse participants in the M.A. program at San José State University include active and prospective teachers, Silicon Valley business people pursuing a personal interest or looking for a career change, and Ph.D.-bound historians.
+Because many of the approximately 75 actively enrolled M.A. students are working full-time, graduate courses are scheduled in the evenings (Monday–Thursday), and occasionally on Saturdays or in summer.
 Usually about five graduate-level courses are offered each semester.
 Some applicable upper division courses are also offered in the evening, as well as a few during summer sessions.

 San José State M.A.s have entered Ph.D. programs at Stanford, UCLA, UC Berkeley, UC Davis, UC Santa Barbara, UC Santa Cruz, the University of Wisconsin, the University of Chicago, Ohio State, Penn State, Washington University in St. Louis, Louisiana State University, and the New School for Social Research.
 Besides teaching careers, graduates have also obtained positions in a variety of government agencies and in the private sector.